usedatabrew/docs/Writerside/topics/Create-Destination-Data-Connector.md

 Open a cloud DataBrew dashboard [Here](https://app.databrew.tech/connectors) At the beginning it will have no connectors create but, we can create a new one by pressing `New Connector` button

-This will open a connector creation interface and, you will see all the supported connector types we can start with.
+This will open a connector creation interface, and you will see all the supported connector types we can start with.

 Here you have to select `Target` at the top to list all the supported Target Data Connectors.